learn-co-curriculum/hs-git-environment-setup/README.md

 Git and GitHub are very important to the productivity of a developer.
 In a nutshell, they help you save all of your work and share it with other coders.
 You'll be learning a lot more about git and GitHub, but first let's *git* you all set up.
 (Forgive the pun!)

 ***If you are using a Chromebook, ignore these instructions.
-You will not be using homebrew and you completed the rest of these steps when you received your computer.***
+You will not be using Homebrew, and you completed the rest of these steps when you received your computer.***

-***If you have Yosemite installed on your computer, you will need to manually install the command line tools first, by typing in terminal `xcode-select --install`***
+***If you have Yosemite installed on your computer, you will need to manually install the command line tools first, by typing into terminal `xcode-select --install`***

 ###1.
 Set Up a GitHub Account